 The first step in engagement will consist of the development of a public engagement plan, which will be made available for comment before it is finalized.
 The data and assumptions as outlined in Section 5 will help to inform the scope of community and stakeholder engagement to be considered for this IRRP.

 8 Activities, Timeline, and Primary Accountability

 Table 3 | IRRP Timelines & Activities

-Activity Lead Responsibil ity Deliverable (s) Timeframe 1.
-Prepare Terms of Reference considering stakeholder input IESO Finalized Terms of Reference February 2025 2.
-Provide and review relevant community plans, if applicable LDCs, Indigenous communities, and IESO Relevant community plans Q1-Q2 2025
+Activity Lead Responsibility Deliverable(s 5) Timeframe 1.
+Prepare Terms of Reference considering stakeholder input IESO Finalized Terms of Reference January- February 2025